viniciusnevescosta/personal-projects/en_README.md

 3. 🌐 **[Pop Up using FormSubmit](https://github.com/viniciusnevescosta/formsubmit-popup):**
    - Tech Stack: JavaScript.
-   - My first public package on NPM!
-A customizable pop-up using FormSubmit, a free email delivery platform.
+   - A customizable pop-up using FormSubmit, a free email delivery platform.

 ## How to Navigate the Projects